Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Blount County Youth Advocate Program (YAP) is a community-based program that stems on working in concert with the family, the community, and other referring agencies to develop and implement individualized service plans and assessments.
-Service plans include strength-based practices, the wraparound approach, family group conferencing and positive youth development.
-Each youth is assigned a supportive adult role model or advocate.
-Youths that are eligible to work are assisted with job seeking skills and transportation to secure and maintain employment.
+The Blount County Youth Advocate Program (YAP) is a community program that works closely with families, the community, and referral agencies to create and carry out individualized service plans.
+These plans use strength‑based practices, the wraparound approach, family group meetings, and positive youth development.
+Each young person is paired with a supportive adult advocate.
+Youth who are old enough to work receive help learning job‑seeking skills and can get transportation to find and keep employment.

 PHYSICAL ADDRESS